You are here

 - Home >

-Our research focuses on understanding the physical properties and mechanical design of biological systems ranging from the single molecule scale to the macroscopic scale (kind of... we study ants!).
+Our research focuses on understanding the physical properties and mechanical design of biological systems ranging from the single molecule to the micron scale.
 At the molecular and cellular scale our group uses a combination of DNA nanotechnology, single molecule and single cell fluorescence imaging, force spectroscopy, and mechanical modeling to investigate a variety of physiological problems.
 We utilize a recently developed nanotechnology called scaffolded DNA origami to design and fabricate devices and sensors that have similar dimensions to typical biomolecular machinery (~1-100nm).

 Areas of research interest:

 DNA-based nanomachine and nanorobot design (collaboration with Dr. Haijun Su):